 How to Save a Cactus That is Turning Brown and Dying from the Bottom

-If watering persists at the same frequency in Winter then this is usually the cause of rotting stem at the base of the plant which can spread upwards and causing the cactus to die back.
+If watering persists at the same frequency in Winter then this is usually the cause of rotting stem at the base of the plant which can spread upwards and cause the cactus to die back.